 Why does salt make the ice melt faster?

 This is because salt lowers the freezing point of the water.
-We saw another example of this when we made frost.
+We saw another example of this when we made frost on a can.

-Don’t forget to check out our other ice experiment/play ideas here.
+Don’t forget to check out our other ice and winter science experiments.

 Warning – always keep a close eye on children playing with balloons and remember the ice will be very cold to start with.